jtilly/mex/README.md

 # Using mex files with Matlab and Fortran
-Example on how to use [mex files](http://www.mathworks.com/help/matlab/matlab_external/introducing-mex-files.html) in Matlab on Linux and Mac OS X. This works with both [`gfortran`](https://gcc.gnu.org/wiki/GFortran) and [`ifort`](https://software.intel.com/en-us/fortran-compilers).
+Example on how to use [mex files](http://www.mathworks.com/help/matlab/matlab_external/introducing-mex-files.html) in Matlab on Linux and Mac OS X. This works with both the GCC compiler, [`gfortran`](https://gcc.gnu.org/wiki/GFortran), and Intel's Fortran compiler, [`ifort`](https://software.intel.com/en-us/fortran-compilers).
 This sample program computes Fibonacci numbers.

 ## Installation